chrthomsen/pygrametl/docs/examples/testing.rst

 In this example, the part of the ETL flow loading the ``book`` table contains a bug.
 The :class:`.Table` instance in the test specifies that the dimension should contain a row for unknown books and four rows with known books (see the expected state in the top of the output).
 However, the user’s ETL code wrongly added ``Calvin and Hobbes Two`` as a ``Cookbook`` instead of as a ``Comic`` (see the middle table in the output).
-To help the user quickly identify exactly what rows do not match, DTT prints the rows violating the assertion which for equality is the difference between the two relations (bottom).
+To help the user quickly identify exactly what rows do not match, DTT prints the rows violating the assertion which for equality is the difference between the two drawn table and the database table (bottom).
 The expected rows (i.e., those in the :class:`.Table` instance) are prefixed by an ``E`` and the rows in the database table are prefixed by a ``D``.
 The detailed information provided by :meth:`.assertEqual()` can be disabled, by setting the optional parameter :attr:`.verbose` to :class:`.False`.
 Note that the orders of the rows are allowed to differ between the Drawn Table and the database table without causing the test to fail.

 When :meth:`.assertDisjoint()` is called on a :class:`.Table` instance, it is asserted that none of the :class:`.Table`\ ’s rows are present in the database